 When an eighteen wheeler is involved in a truck accident, the damages can be catastrophic.
 Truck crashes involve much larger vehicles colliding into much smaller vehicles, and this often results in considerable property damage and severe injuries.
 If you’ve been involved in a truck accident, you need to know who’s responsible in order to get compensation for your pain and suffering.
-Hinkle Law Offices can provide that help for you.
+Hinkle Law Offices, LLC. can provide that help for you.

 What is a Truck Driver Responsible For?